Here you will find answers to the most frequently asked Rubix ML questions.

 You can temporarily set the

 memory_limit in your script by using the

 Note: Training can require a lot of memory.
 The amount necessary will depend on the amount of training data and the size of your model.
-If you have more data than you can hold in memory, some learners will allow you to train in batches.
+If you have more data than you can hold in memory, some learners allow you to train them in batches.
 See the section on Online learners for more information.

 What is the difference between categorical and continuous data types?#

 In general, there are 2 classes of data types that Rubix ML distinguishes by convention.

 Categorical (or discrete) data are those that describe a qualitative property of a sample such as gender, city, or product category and can be 1 of k possible values.
 Categorical feature types are always represented as string internal types.